 This report for policy makers provides a review of the specific characteristics of nuclear energy in relation to sustainable development.
 Since national policy decisions in the energy field result from trade-offs between economic, social and environmental factors, nuclear energy should be put in perspective with alternatives.
 The report identifies the main benefits, impacts and risks of nuclear energy in order to help governments evaluate to what extent and under which conditions nuclear energy can contribute to sustainable development.
 The report, which does not in any way prejudge the energy policies of individual countries, can be seen as a useful instrument for the international community to gauge nuclear energy against long-term energy challenges.
 (2000)

-OECD Ministers recognise that sustainable development is an overarching goal for their governments and the OECD, and that OECD countries bear a special responsibility in achieving sustainable development worldwide.
-When Ministers of economics, finance, and environment met in 2001, they welcomed the results of a three-year project on sustainable development and asked the OECD to take on new work.
+OECD ministers recognised that sustainable development is an overarching goal for the OECD and their governments, and that OECD countries bear a special responsibility in achieving sustainable development worldwide.
+When ministers of economics, finance, and environment met in 2001, they welcomed the results of a three-year project on sustainable development and asked the OECD to take on new work.

-The new Ministerial mandate asks the OECD to identify sustainable development indicators for use in future OECD country surveys and peer-reviews, identify how obstacles to policy reform and implementation could be overcome, analyse further the social dimension of sustainable development, and provide guidance on how to improve policy coherence and integration.
+The 2001 ministerial mandate asked the OECD to identify sustainable development indicators for use in future OECD country surveys and peer-reviews, identify how obstacles to policy reform and implementation could be overcome, analyse further the social dimension of sustainable development and provide guidance on how to improve policy coherence and integration.

-Work has started in all areas of the mandate, and will continue through 2004.
-It is being overseen by a new Ad Hoc Group on Sustainable Development, whose Bureau is composed of the Chairs of the OECD Committees on Economic Policy, Environmental Policy, Social Affairs.
+Work had started in all areas of the mandate, and continued through 2004.
+It was overseen by an ad hoc group on sustainable development, whose bureau was composed of the chairs of the OECD committees on economic policy, environmental policy and social affairs.
 A report highlighting the main work of the OECD was produced for the World Summit on Sustainable Development.

 Complete text of the 1992 protocol.